Dry Eye Syndrome: Causes and Treatments

 While crocodile tears are not real tears, there is a condition called Crocodile Tear Syndrome.
 People recovering from Bell’s palsy may suffer from this.
 It results from incorrect or incomplete regeneration of the facial nerve that controls the salivary and tear glands.
 People suffering from this will quite often cry when eating.

-Sometimes our tear ducts drain the needed basal tears too quickly so that they do not have time to fully lubricate the eyes.
+Sometimes, our tear ducts drain the needed basal tears too quickly so that they do not have time to fully lubricate the eyes.
+This is one of the most common dry eye syndrome symptoms, often leaving you with a gritty eye feeling.

 Dry Eye Syndrome Problems

 People suffering from keratitis sicca or “dry eye” know how important the right kind of tears can be.
-Dry eye causes burning, itching, stinging, light sensitivity, or blurred vision.
-The wrong kind of tears can actually make these symptoms worse.
+If you have experienced either burning eyes or itchy, dry eyes as a result of not producing enough tears, you know how uncomfortable it is.
+Dry eye symptoms also include stinging, light sensitivity, or blurred vision.
+And, producing the wrong kind of tears can actually make these symptoms worse.

-Currently, there are three main treatments for dry eye:
+Currently, there are four main forms of dry eye treatment:

-- Artificial tears: There are many types of eye drops sold over the counter that can help with dry eye syndrome.
+- Artificial tears: There are many types of dry eye drops sold over the counter that can help with this condition.
 You may have to try several before you find one that works well for you.
 If one type or brand of eye drop doesn’t work for you, keep trying others until you find the one that does.

-- Insertion of plugs in the tear duct to block drainage: These temporary plugs help to see blocking the drainage port makes a difference.
+- Tear duct plugs: Doctors may insert temporary plugs into your tear ducts to help to see if blocking the drainage port makes a difference.
 If they do help, there are permanent plugs that can be inserted.
-However, even with the permanent plugs, there is a chance that they may fall out.
+However, even with the permanent plugs, there is a chance that they could fall out.
 You may have to have them reinserted if this happens.

 Allergies Can Mimic Dry Eye Symptoms

-If you suffer from allergies, it is possible that you will experience some of the same symptoms that a person suffering from dry eye syndrome experiences.
-Allergies often cause red, sore eyes and they can make your eyes feel scratchy.
-Allergy medications often contain antihistamines which can actually be one cause of dry eyes.
+Seasonal allergies (and allergies to pets) are some of the most common causes of eye irritation.
+As such, these often mimic dry eye syndrome symptoms.
+For example, allergies often cause red, sore eyes.
+These irritants can also make your eyes feel scratchy.
+Additionally, allergy medications often contain antihistamines, which can actually be one cause of dry eyes.

 If you have any suspicion that you may be developing dry eye syndrome, contact your eye doctor immediately.
-Untreated, dry eye syndrome can damage the eyes or even cause vision loss.
-You don’t have to allow your eyes to hurt and feel irritated; your eye doctor can help.
+If left untreated, it can damage the eyes or even cause vision loss.
+Plus, it’s just uncomfortable to suffer through these symptoms.
+Your doctor can help you find the cause and appropriate treatment for chronic dry eye syndrome today.
+Dry eye relief is possible!

 If you’re going to talk about dry eyes, you need to include primary Sjogren’s disease because it attacks the lacrimal and mybomian glands.
 I say primary because a person with secondary Sjogren’s usually has fewer or less intense manifestation of the Sjogren’s.